short-pixel-optimizer/shortpixel-image-optimiser/readme.txt

 14. Check other optimized images' status - themes or other plugins' images.
 (Media>Other Media)

 == Changelog ==

+= 6.3.4 =

+🤖 The Smarter AI Control Update

+Release Date: September 18, 2025

+✨ New Features & Improvements

+* Preserve Existing SEO Data: Added an option to keep your existing ALT, caption, and description fields untouched when using AI-generated image SEO — your manual work is safe!
+* Better Block Editor Integration: AI-generated SEO data and image optimization now work flawlessly when uploading images directly from the block editor.
+* AI Support Chatbot: Meet our new AI-powered support assistant — here to help you faster, 24/7.

+🛠️ Fixes & Behavioral Improvements

+* Full AI Deactivation: Disabling AI Image SEO now also disables auto-generation and hides all related options from WP Admin, including the Bulk Processing section.
+* EXIF-Based AI Training Block: If AI training is blocked via EXIF data, the plugin now shows a clear message and prevents the image from being sent for processing.
+* Re-Optimize Logic Fixed: The "Re-optimize with/without SmartCrop" buttons now respect the selected option instead of always using the saved setting.
+* Inline Font Handling: Inline fonts will no longer be replaced with CDN links if the CSS option is disabled.
+* AI SEO for Excluded Items: Bulk AI SEO generation now skips excluded items as expected.

+Update now for smarter AI behavior, more control over your data, and an improved support experience! 🚀

 = 6.3.3 =